Efficient Optimization of Dominant Set Clustering with Frank-Wolfe Algorithms: Abstract

 \section{Abstract}

 We study Frank-Wolfe algorithms -- standard, pairwise, and away-steps -- for efficient optimization of Dominant Set Clustering.
 We present a unified and computationally efficient framework to employ the different variants of Frank-Wolfe methods, and we investigate its effectiveness via several experimental studies.
-In addition, we provide explicit convergence rates for the algorithms in terms of the so called Frank-Wolfe gap.
-The theoretical analysis has been specialized to the problem of Dominant Set Clustering and is thus more easily accessible compared to prior work.
+In addition, we provide explicit convergence rates for the algorithms in terms of the so-called Frank-Wolfe gap.
+The theoretical analysis has been specialized to Dominant Set Clustering and covers consistently the different variants.